 Dwight David "Ike" Eisenhower was born in the bedroom of the two-story house in Denison on Oct.
 14, 1890.
 He was the only one of David and Ida Eisenhower’s seven children born in Texas.
 David brought his wife and their two young sons Arthur and Edgar from Hope, Kansas in 1889 to pursue a new life in Texas working on the railroad.
-The Eisenhowers rented a simple frame house near the Missouri, Kansas and Texas Railroad yards where David worked as a wiper, earning about $40 a month cleaning the steam engines.
+The Eisenhowers rented a simple frame house near the Missouri, Kansas and Texas Railroad yards where David worked as a wiper, earning less than $40 a month cleaning the steam engines.

 When Eisenhower was nearly 18 months old, his family returned to Kansas where his father secured employment with Belle Springs Creamery as a refrigeration engineer.
 It would be another 23 years before Eisenhower returned to Texas, this time as a second lieutenant in the Army infantry, stationed at Fort Sam Houston in San Antonio.
 While in San Antonio, he met Mamie Doud, a young socialite from Denver, Colorado.
 After a brief courtship, they were married on July 1, 1916.